Manage Backup and Restore

 A third option is by means of days: such as Monday, Tuesday, and so on.
 If a day is selected, an appropriate integer must be entered into the Frequency field, to indicate the number of instances of the day’s occurrence that should elapse before the task is performed.
 For instance, if Monday and 3 are specified, the task is performed on the first Monday, then two Mondays elapse, and then the task is performed again on the fourth Monday; and so on.
 The time at which the task is commenced is that specified in the Time field.

 During the input-sequence for repository-creation, storage for the repository can be specified.
 See Schedule Backups, for an example of using the local filesystem.
-Alternatively, cloud storage can be selected, from the Storage Locations field of the Create Repository dialog.
+Alternatively, cloud storage can be selected, from the Storage Locations field of the Create Plan dialog.
 When the selection is made, the dialog expands vertically, as follows:

 The fields are as follows: